-Enclosure size for a juvenile python should be a minimum of 60cm (2 feet long) x 60cm (2 feet high) x 60cm (2 feet deep), for an adult python enclosure size should be a minimum of ,90cm (3 feet long) x 60cm (2 feet high) x 60cm (2 feet deep).
+Enclosures can be set up with horizontal floor space for the terrestrial pythons, vertically for the arboreal Carpet Pythons.
+Enclosure size for a juvenile should be a minimum of 60cm (2 feet long) x 60cm (2 feet high) x 60cm (2 feet deep), for an adult carpet python a minimum enclosure size should be 91.5 cm (3 feet) to 120cm (4 feet) long x 120 cm (4 feet high) and 60 cm (2 feet deep), depending on species of carpet python.
 Have a good look at the dimensions and ventilation of commercial enclosures if you intend to build your own.
 Fish tanks are NOT recommended as glass loses heat too quickly, it has poor ventilation and heat from lighting may crack the glass.
 They are also difficult to secure and escapes are a hazard.
-Children's pythons are generally ground dwelling and can be encountered among rocks, pre existing burrows and other similar refuges, they are also partly arboreal, seeking food in trees.
 Rough surfaced rocks are a typical feature of most indoor python enclosures.
 They not only retain heat during the day, but also provide an ideal starting point for a python to shed its skin.
-The vivarium should be cleaned out at least once a week to help prevent disease and a suitable disinfectant used (such as diluted bleach).
+The enclosure should be cleaned out at least once a week to help prevent disease and a suitable disinfectant used (Such as F10).